Imagine if your sales and operations teams spoke the same language, where customer data and business processes flowed seamlessly?

-Not sure what these benefits are?
-Today, I will share with you the main advantages of ERP and CRM integration and how they contribute to the success of your organization.
+Not sure what these CRM ERP integration benefits are?
+Let’s discuss the main advantages of CRM and ERP integration and how they contribute to the success of your organization.
+But first, let’s understand how different they are.

-CRM (Customer Relationship Management) software allows organizations to define strategies, techniques, and tools for managing, retaining, and acquiring customers.
-CRM software streamlines all sales and marketing communications, keeps track of interactions with customers, and allows team members to reach out to customers (email, SMS, phone call) via the portal itself.
+- CRM (Customer Relationship Management) software allows organizations to define strategies, techniques, and tools for managing, retaining, and acquiring customers.
+It streamlines all sales and marketing communications, keeps track of interactions with customers, and allows team members to reach out to customers (email, SMS, phone call) via the portal itself.

 What is ERP software?